 First open the configuration website of your ESP8266 programmed with ESPEasy by entering its IP address into your web browser.
 Information on how to find out the IP address can also be found in the article Display/find out the IP address of the devices in the network summarized.

-As soon as you have opened the configuration website, you must switch to the "Devices" tab.
+Once you have opened the configuration web page, you need to switch to the "Devices" tab.
 To do this, click on the "Devices" button.

 ...can select here which device you want to create.